elastic/kibana/packages/kbn-utility-types/README.md

 TypeScript utility types for usage in Kibana.

-- This package re-exports everything in [`utility-types`](https://github.com/piotrwitek/utility-types)
+- This package re-exports a subset of the items in [`utility-types`](https://github.com/piotrwitek/utility-types)
 - You can also add more utility types here.